kmilanez/text-diff/README.md

 [Spring Cloud Documentation](https://cloud.spring.io/spring-cloud-netflix/single/spring-cloud-netflix.html)

-For caching, I've choose Hazelcast.
+For caching, I choose Hazelcast.
 There is no special reason for that, I just wanted to test it in a microservice architecture.
 For more information about Hazelcast, refer to documentation:

 [Hazelcast Documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-hazelcast.html)